DavidRach/USERM/instruction_basic.md

 </p>

-In the Coef Matrix, a high coef number indicates high increasing trend of spread from one fluorescence (row) into another fluorescence (column), following the increase of fluorescence intensity.
-To interprate a high observed coef number and its related severe spread, researchers can use PredOneSpread function to look for the underlying machanical explanation and potentail solutions.
+In the Coefficient Matrix, a high coef number indicates high increasing trend of spread from one fluorescence (row) into another fluorescence (column), following the increase of fluorescence intensity.
+To interpret a high observed coef number and its related severe spread, researchers can use PredOneSpread function to look for the underlying mechanical explanation and potential solutions.
 A detailed example is provided in another [instruction](../instruction_interprateHighCoef.md).

 There is no specific threshold for "bad" coef number or "good" coef number.
 Because the fluorescence intensity also matters and it varies in different settings and conjugated targets.
 However, this Coef Matrix provides an approach to compare the estimated spread between panels.
 So that users can choose a panel with less expected spread.

 To estimate a Hotspot Matrix, only the signature matrix A is required:
 ``` r